 I wrote earlier about the Trump administration’s Africa policy, which some experts describe as “non-existent.”

 Well—there is actually more to this than meets the eye.
 To state it another way, the chickens have come home to roost.
-The administration’s Africa policy is not just non-existent as many have stated; it is like prophesy being fulfilled before our eyes.
+The administration’s Africa policy is not just non-existent as many have stated; it is like a prophesy being fulfilled before our eyes.
 The tactics of the administration would “deepen the worst humanitarian crisis since WWII,” according to Foreign Policy magazine.

 What is the crisis being talked about?
 While a part of the African continent is facing drought and hunger caused by conflict, the administration is going ahead with decisions that would slash foreign aid, Foreign Policy contends.
 The countries already being impacted are South Sudan, Somalia and Nigeria.